rodazuero/gmapsdistance/README.md

 [Version 3.3 available in CRAN repository](https://cran.r-project.org/web/packages/gmapsdistance/index.html)

 ## How to contribute
+We encourage any kind of suggestions to improve the quality of this code.
+You can submit pull requests indicating clearly what is the purpose of the change and why we should accept such pull request.
+Although not necessary, we encourage you to verify that your suggestions are in accordance with the general guidelines established in the CRAN repository by running the R CMD check command.
+More information about this is available in [this link.](http://r-pkgs.had.co.nz/check.html).

 ## Authors
 This code was developed by [Rodrigo Azuero](http://rodrigoazuero.com/) and [David Zarruk.](http://www.davidzarruk.com/)